naumananwar/LMSplugin/README.md

 ---

-**Note**: This plugin provides a complete foundation for a Learning Management System.
-Additional customization may be required based on specific needs.
+**Note**: This plugin provides a complete foundation for a Learning Management System with enterprise-level features including performance monitoring, advanced security, API integration, and real-time notifications.
 All payment gateway integrations should be thoroughly tested in sandbox environments before going live.